 The Camino de Santiago harks back to a different era - a pilgrimage, that has captivated the hearts and souls of walkers for a millennium.
 In the past , the camino started and ended at the doorsteps of pilgrims.
 Today, the most popular route is along the "Camino Frances".

 The complete Camino Frances takes a month to complete.
 We know it's hard to find that much time in today's busy world.
-That's why we created this day to be nicely into a 2 week holiday.
+That's why we created this tour to fit nicely into a 2 week holiday.
 Our itinerary begins in Leon, the halfway point between the border of France and Santiago de Compostela.

 Still, do not be fooled by the 13 days - you will have a challenge in front of you!
 You'll be hiking self guided 195 miles and need to be both physically and mentally fit.

-You will be welcome along with you you'll stay in charming guest houses, four star properties, albergues and, to cap it off, the five star Parador in Santiago de Compostela.
+You will be welcomed at charming guest houses, four star properties, albergues and, to cap it off, the five star Parador in Santiago de Compostela.
 The parador is a treat that you deserve after completing the tour.
 You'll connect with people around the world and enjoy the rich culture and food of Northern Spain.

 As with all of Pygmy Elephant's Self Guided itineraries, it is completely customizable to fit your preferences.

 Enjoy the page and Buen Camino!

 Founder - Pygmy Elephant

 You'll walk 312 km / 195 miles from Leon to Santiago de Compostela.

 Typical dishes include Pulpo á feira, Empanada, tarta de Santiago and many seafood dishes!